 “Comely widow who owns a large farm in one of the finest districts in La Porte County, Indiana, desires to make the acquaintance of a gentleman equally well provided, with view of joining fortunes.
 No replies by letter considered unless sender is willing to follow answer with personal visit.
 Triflers need not apply.”

 It’s not every day you get to testify at the trial for your own murder.
 In 1926, Marion Franklin Rogers escaped from the State Hospital for Nervous Diseases in Arkansas after being admitted three months prior.
 He was married with three children, but after his escape he abandoned them and started a new life as a drifter.
 He claimed to be a 22-year-old named Connie Franklin, and he found work cutting timber and doing manual labor on a farm.
 As Franklin, he began courting 16-year-old Tillar (or Tiller, depending on the newspaper) Ruminer.
-In spring 1929, Ruminer told the sheriff her fiance had been murdered some months ago, but she had stayed silent because his murderers threatened to kill her if she told anyone.
+In March 1929, he disappeared.
+Later that spring, Ruminer told authorities that her fiancé had been murdered in March of that year, but she had stayed silent because his murderers threatened to kill her if she told anyone.

 Forensic scientists are still trying to identify Rouse’s victim thanks to a particularly solid DNA specimen, but so far they have only been able to eliminate a few candidates.

 One of the more well-known fakers on our list, John Stonehouse gained fame before his disappearance as a Labour Party member in the British Parliament.
 Stonehouse was the son of a Southampton mayor and was accomplished in his own right: A graduate of the esteemed London School of Economics, he was a former postmaster general and served as secretary to the minister of aviation.